-Missouri is known for severe weather like floods.
-Homeowners who live close to the Mississippi River experience damaging floods all season long.
+Missouri is known for severe weather like floods—homeowners who live close to the Mississippi River experience damaging floods all season.

 But flood insurance is never covered by homeowners insurance.
-You have to purchase the policy separately, which will drive up your costs.
+You must purchase the policy separately, which will increase your costs.

-Some insurers don’t even offer flood insurance as an add-on because of the catastrophic risks.
+Some insurers don’t offer flood insurance as an add-on because of the catastrophic risks.

-While flood insurance is optional, it’s good to know if you are in a FEMA (The Federal Emergency Management Agency) flood zone.
+While flood insurance is optional, knowing if you are in a FEMA (The Federal Emergency Management Agency) flood zone is good.

 If you qualify for a federally-backed mortgage loan, it’s mandatory that you have to buy flood insurance.

 Liberty Mutual Homeowners Insurance Discounts

 - Multi-Policy Discount - If you bundle your homeowners insurance with any of Liberty’s other products, you can save money.
 These include business insurance, auto, and life, for example.

 - Claims-Free - If you’ve gone without a homeowners insurance claim for five years or more with another insurer, you will probably get a discount if you switch to Liberty.

 - Protective Devices Discount - By adding smoke alarms, deadbolts, fire extinguishers, fire alarms, burglar alarms, water leak detection, and shutoff devices, you’ll get a discount because your home will be safe, and you are far less likely to make a claim.